FAQ: Frequently Asked Questions

 feet), with some spots as deep as 45 metres (150 feet).
 To put it all

-into perspective, it has been calculated that you can build a wall 1
+into perspective, it has been calculated that you could build a wall one

-metre wide and 6 metres high, all the way from Victoria, B.C. to Halifax,
+metre wide and six metres high, all the way from Victoria, B.C. to Halifax,

 Nova Scotia, from the rock that fell from Turtle Mountain during the